Al Yamamah University: Deanship of Continuing Education and Community Service

 Delivers training and development programs for individuals and organizations.
 While most instruction at the university is in English, some continuing education courses are conducted in Arabic.

 Accreditation

 In 2008, Al Yamamah was authorized to operate as a private university by the Ministry of Higher Education.
 Its programs are accredited by the National Commission for Academic Accreditation and Assessment (NCAAA), which oversees higher education quality assurance in Saudi Arabia.

 In 2023, the university signed an agreement with the Education and Training Evaluation Commission to accredit five bachelor's programs, including Business Administration with specializations in Accounting, Finance, Marketing, and Management, as well as Law.

 Campus

 The university is situated north of Riyadh on the Al Qassim Highway, with separate campuses for male and female students in accordance with local norms.

+The university later expanded beyond Riyadh with an academic complex in Al Khobar in the Eastern Province.
+The university describes the Al Khobar site as part of its expansion efforts outside Riyadh.
+In 2023, Al Yamamah University–Khobar announced the opening of the College of Engineering and Architecture and the College of Law at the campus, with programs aimed at serving labor-market needs in the Eastern Province.

 Facilities on the men's campus include academic buildings, computer labs, research centers, a library, an auditorium, a mosque, and various sports areas.
 The women's campus includes academic and administrative spaces, a library, and recreational areas.